KevLin2358/B4B_Deck_Randomizer/README.md

 ﻿# B4B_Deck_Randomizer
-Deck randomizer to increase replayability.
+Deck randomizer to increase replayability.</br>
 *Only for players that have unlocked all cards.
 If only one person has expansions, the cards that will be randomized will only be the standard base game cards.*

 ## Future Features